NullDesk/nullmailer/README.md

 A `MailMessage` may define multiple recipients, each potentially having their own personalized substitutions.
 The Mailer extensions will ensure that **each recipient receives a separate and isolated email** message.

-Each `MailMessage` is converted into one or more `DeliveryItem` instances.
-When sending mail, each delivery item will be sent as a unique email.
+Each `MailMessage` is converted into one or more `DeliveryItem` instances; one per recipient.
+When sending mail, each delivery item is sent as a unique email.

-If a history store is used, then each `DeliveryItem` has its own history record.
+If a history store is used, then each `DeliveryItem` will have its own history record.

 ### <a name="subs"></a>Substitutions and PersonalizedSubstitutions

-The mailer extensions support content substitutions for the body content, subject, and with templates.
-If your mail service supports server-side templates, these substitutions will be passed to the server for processing against the template.
-When providing your own message body in code, the substitutions will be made locally when the message is delivered.
+The mailer extensions support content substitutions for body content, subject, and templates.

-The `MailMessage` has a top-level property for supplying the collection of replacement tokens and values as a dictionary.
-Additionally, each recipient can also specify a collection of substitutions to further personalize the content on a per-recipient basis.
-When the message is delivered, these collections are merged.
-If the same token exists in both collections, the recipient's personalized version will be used.
+The `MailMessage` has a top-level dictionary property for supplying replacement tokens and values.Each recipient can also specify a dictionary substitutions to be used on a per-recipient basis.
+These collections are merged when sending mail.
+If the same key exists in both collections, the recipient's personalized value will be used. **Be sure your dictionary's key includes the delimiters your content or template uses.**

-Several of the above examples for creating messages demonstrate using substitutions.

-**Be sure your dictionary's key, the replacement token, includes the delimiters your content or template uses.**

-### <a name="bodycontent"></a>Body Content

-The `MailerMessage.Body` can be any type that implements `IMessageBody`.

-The framework includes a `ContentBody` class for cases where you wish to supply HTML and/or Plain text content directly.
-The `TemplateBody` class allows you to supply a template name instead.
+        message.Subject = "Hello %title% %name%";
+        message.Substitutions = new Dictionary<string, string>
+        {
+            {"%name%", "Nice Guy"},
+            {"%title%", "President"}
+        };

 ### <a name="templates"></a>Templates